Alan Thompson (rugby league): Playing

 After Manly's 1978 premiership, Thompson was selected for the 1978 Kangaroo tour and made his test debut for Australia from the bench in the second Ashes series test against Great Britain at Bradford's Odsal Stadium.
-Thompson played from the bench in the Kangaroo's 18-14 loss to the Lions, but retained his place for the deciding test at Headingley where Australia won convincingly 23-6.
+Thompson played from the bench in the Kangaroos' 18–14 loss to the Lions, but retained his place for the deciding test at Headingley where Australia won convincingly 23–6.
 He played another six tests in his career, with his last being the second test of the 1980 Trans-Tasman series against New Zealand at Carlaw Park in Auckland.

 Thompson was selected to represent New South Wales as five-eighth on ten occasions, seven of which were State of Origin matches.
 He played in the inaugural 1980 game, the complete 1982 series, games I and II of the 1983 series and game I of the 1984 series, the final year of his playing career.

-At the time of his retirement in 1984, Thompson held the record for the most Manly club games: 261 with 62 tries and two field goals.
+At the time of his retirement in 1984, Thompson held the record for the most Manly club games: 263 with 62 tries and two field goals.